cambridge-healthcare/grunt-cdndeps/README.md

 })
 ```

-- `production`, Boolean -- whether the resulting list of paths will be used in a production environment.
+- `production`, Boolean, Default: `false` -- whether the resulting list of paths will be used in a production environment.
-- `src`, String -- the source file used by `grunt-cdndeps`
+- `src`, String, Default: `grunt.config("cdndeps.options.src")` -- the source file used by `grunt-cdndeps`
-- `dest`, String -- the target folder used by `grunt-cdndeps`
+- `dest`, String, Default: `grunt.config("cdndeps.options.dest")` -- the target folder used by `grunt-cdndeps`

 If `production` is set to `true`, a list of the actual URLs from the JSON will be returned, but with `.min.js` appended.
 If `false`, a list of filepaths to the libraries in the `cdn_folder` will be returned.